-How Much Does Amazon Prime Cost in 2019?
+How Much Does Amazon Prime Cost in 2023?
 Is It Worth It?

 From fast and free delivery to unlimited Prime video streaming, members have access to many amazing benefits.
-To know more about the working of Amazon Prime and all its benefits, check out the article ‘How does Amazon Prime work?’
+To know more about the working of Amazon Prime and all its benefits, check out the article on How Amazon Prime works.

-So let’s dive in and find out how much is Amazon Prime membership in 2019 for different plans…
+So let’s dive in and find out how much is Amazon Prime membership in 2023 for different plans…

-How much is Amazon Prime Membership 2019?
+How much is Amazon Prime Membership 2023?